ArthurDassier/Dashboard_2019/README.md

 ## How to run it

-If it's the first time you clone it or a new git pull, you must install the new depedencies.
+If it's the first time you clone it or if it's a new git pull, you must install the new depedencies.
-In order to do that, go in the directory "Dashboard" and execute:
+To do that, go in the directory "Dashboard" and execute:
 $composer update
 $composer install

-Then, in order to run it, execute in the root directory :
+To run it, execute in the root directory :

 ```shell
 sudo docker-compose up --build